amit0rana/betterOptionsTrading/README.md

 * When you click on a stock in watchlist, if same stock is present in 'holdings', screen will be scrolled bringing the stock in the middle and it will be highlighted for few seconds.

 TODO
-* Save tags/categories
+* Save tags/categories instead of using array
 * Instructions for [Violentmonkey](https://openuserjs.org/about/Violentmonkey-for-Chrome)
-* Bug. selection doesn't reflect when we go to holdings/order screen for for the first time if the tags were already selected once before.
+* Bug. selection doesn't reflect on order screen in one situation.

 # Installation